Let's Talk about Gardens! 617-803-3921

 By the end of the year, students have the opportunity to reap what they have sown.
 Your Garden Coach will lead groups of students during recess periods out to the garden to harvest their crops.

 "The overall experience was awesome.
 It was such a treat to teach students about where our food comes from and that they were able to take part of the planting/harvesting process."

 It was great seeing the kids so interested and engaged Thank you for making it fun and informative!

 - After school Program Director

 "I found the lesson so cool that I shared some of it with my family." - Jr. high school student

-We believe getting children in the garden early puts them on the path to lifelong wellbeing.
-School gardens also serve as fresh air learning labs that provide for memorable, hands-on learning across the curriculum.
-We are proud to partner with Circle Health and Lowell General Hospital to make the reality of a school garden easy, affordable and sustainable for schools across Massachusetts and Southern New Hampshire.
+We believe getting children in the garden early puts them on the path to lifelong wellbeing, and our youth garden programs are at the very heart of our mission.
+Whether part of a community-based after school program, summer day camp or a part of class time during a regular school day, gardens serve as fresh air learning labs that provide for memorable, hands-on learning kids love.
+We make the reality of a school garden easy, affordable and sustainable for schools across Massachusetts and Southern New Hampshire.

 "I haven't had a carrot in so long.
 It tasted amazing.